Skip to content

 • Amygdala gray matter volume decrease

-• Impaired memory that is caused by brain synapses that were disrupted
+• Impaired memory is caused by brain synapses that are disrupted

 • Reduced heart rate and respiration as a result of neural activity changes